-2. Use warm soapy water and a soft cloth to wipe the panel.
-Rinse and wipe dry.
+Use warm soapy water and a soft cloth to wipe the panel.
+Rinse and Wash knobs in warr soapy water.
+Rinse well and dry.

-4. Push knobs straight back on.
+Wash knobs in warm soapy water.
+Rinse well and dry.
+Push knobs straight back on.
 Make sure they are on OFF.